mfkiwl/neo-c2/README.md

 2. It has its own heap system.
 It has an automatic free of the temporarily generated heap (rvalue) and an automatic free of the heap assigned to the variable.

-3. It has Generics, inline function, debug info (-g option), and lambda.
+3. It has Generics, Method Generics, inline function, debug info (-g option), and lambda.

 4. The library is written in come.h and you don't need to link any library.
 The library is minimal and keeps learning costs down.
 It has a collection library> and a string library.